DankZone/dankzone.xyz/public/legal/PRIVACY-v2.md

 ## Credit & Contact Information

-This privacy policy was created at [termsandconditionstemplate.com](https://termsandconditionstemplate.com).
+The basis of this privacy policy was created at [termsandconditionstemplate.com](https://termsandconditionstemplate.com).
 If you have any questions about this Privacy Policy, please contact us via [email](mailto:support@dankzone.xyz) or on our [support site](https://dankzone.xyz/support).